This is the A-Z Challenge for the book “A walk to remember”.

 Landon starts seeing the girl, starts seeing her character and truly loving her.

-This was such a pretty love story, I was happy to read and watch the movie.
+This is such a pretty love story, I was happy to read and watch the movie.
 I encourage you to do the same if you are into romantic but quality books.

 “Love is like the wind, you can’t see it but you can feel it.”